 Welcome to Desert Island Crime, where each week a bestselling crime writer reveals their top chilling titles.
-This week, we ask Vanessa Savage, author of the thrilling Woman In The Dark, to reveal her top picks.
+This week, we ask Vanessa Savage, author of the thrilling Woman In The Dark and The Woods to reveal her top picks.

 How am I meant to only choose eight books?!
 That really is a crime!
 It’s possible I’ll end up going down with the ship as I refuse to let go of the other eight million books I want to be stranded with, (it’s also possible those eight million books are the reason the ship sinks in the first place) but if I’m forced to choose, here are eight books I know I’ll enjoy re-reading…

 Stephen King – Misery